GIP-ITC-UniversityTwente/OpenEO_GIP/design.md

 For the moment optimizing the incomming graph is limited to amalgamating consecutive nodes which together represent a raster calc expression to one expression that can be executed at once.

 #### NodeExecution
 The NodeExecution wraps a ProcessNode and tries to execute the node based on the available parameters( called localParameters).
-A ProcessNode has a number of parameters as defined by the process graph( called localArguments).
+A ProcessNode has a number of parameters as defined by the process graph.
 A parameter is a simpel dict with two items
 - 'base' : This is the value as described in the process graph.
 It might be an actual direct value, a reference to another ProcessNode or a sub process graph.
 - 'resolved' : Default None.
 Will have the value to which the 'base' points to but now a resolved form.
 A 'real' value.

+The trick is to be able to resolve all the values.
+Values are either a direct value (e.g. the value 3.1415927) or a referred value.
+A referred value can be a reference to a 'graph' value or a reference to another node in the graph.
+A 'graph' value can be seen a global value of the current graph.
+If the referrence is another node, this node has be queried for its resolved values, which in turn can query other nodes etc... leading to a recursive back tracing path through the graph resolving all unknowns.
+If a resolve fails an error is generated.

 ![resolveparameters](https://github.com/user-attachments/assets/aa4589f2-1d7b-4516-81b7-ce8d607424cf)

+after all unknowns have been resolved the node can be executed.
+The id of the node matches the name of the operation that should be executed.
+This id is in the metadata of each operation and based on this the approriate instance of the operation is fetched.
+Each operation has a prepare and run method.
+The prepare is called with the resolved parameters and if the prepare succeeds the run is called.

 ### RasterData
 ### Raster Iterators